I hear sellers and business owners tell me they “Don’t want to be too pushy” at least 5 times a week.

 - You comment on something they posted on LinkedIn.

-- You meet and make a connection to someone from their same company at the industry event.
+- You meet and make a connection with someone from the same company at the industry event.

 - You call the new connection and begin a relationship.